 Install the SQL Server client

-Install SQL Server client software on all ArcGIS client machines that will connect to a SQL Server database.
-You can obtain the SQL Server client installation from Microsoft or My Esri.
+Install SQL Server odbc client software on all ArcGIS client machines that will connect to a SQL Server database.
+You can obtain the SQL Server client installation from Microsoft.

 If your ArcGIS client is installed on a machine with a 64-bit operating system, run the 64-bit SQL Server client installation; it installs both the 32- and 64-bit clients, allowing you to connect from both the 32-bit ArcMap and 64-bit ArcGIS Server and ArcGIS Pro software.
 If you have ArcMap installed on a 32-bit operating system, run the 32-bit SQL Server client installation.